ackshaey/beddercare/README.md

-# Tasck
+# Beddercare
-### Ruby on Rails implementation of an alternative task management solution.
+### Ruby on Rails implementation of an application for the elderly.

  This is a work in progress.
 More details coming soon.